-Founded in January 2022 by the Office of the Provost, the Student Success and Support Center is designed to provide resources and academic assistance that will help our students discover their unique skills, develop to their fullest potentials, and achieve academic, personal, and professional success.
-The Center is open to all Florida Tech students and academic units, the SSSC supports Florida Tech’s mission to provide high-quality education to a culturally diverse student body in order to prepare students to enter the global workforce, seek higher-education opportunities, and serve in their communities.
+The Student Success and Support Center (SSSC) is designed to provide resources and academic assistance that will help students discover their unique skills, develop to their fullest potential, and achieve academic, personal, and professional success.
+Serving all Florida Tech students and academic units, the SSSC supports Florida Tech’s mission to provide high-quality education to a culturally diverse student body in order to prepare students to enter the global workforce, seek higher-education opportunities, and serve in their communities.

-Located in the Allen Henry Building, the Student Success and Support Center is a hub of academic resources and services aimed at
+Located in the Allen S. Henry Building, the Student Success and Support Center is a hub of academic resources and services aimed at the following:

-- One-to-one assistance from English instructors who help students improve communication skills by answering questions and reviewing written work
+- One-to-one assistance from English instructors and peer tutors who help students improve communication skills by answering questions and reviewing written work

 - One-to-one assistance in core self-management skills such as goal setting, time management, note-taking methods, and exam-review strategies

 - Supplemental instruction sessions in cooperation with academic departments for challenging courses

 - Study groups of three or more students who meet in advance of exams to prepare with materials provided by departments

 - Community outreach to local 6-12 grade students who need help in mathematics and science